97900 International Internship

 Anti-requisite(s): 94680 Entering Professional Life (6cp) AND 94681 Entering Professional Life (8cp) AND 97901 International Internship

-This subject provides students with the opportunity to develop their intercultural awareness and professional skills through completion of an intensive internship, practicum or entrepreneurship placement with an international organisation.
+This subject provides students with the opportunity to develop their intercultural awareness and professional skills through completion of an intensive internship, virtual placement, practicum or entrepreneurship placement with an international organisation.
 It is offered in July and Summer sessions, however the specific internships available may vary.
-Students participate in classes at UTS before their departure and after their return from overseas to support their learning experience.
+Students participate in classes at UTS before the start of their program and after to support their learning experience.

 Subject learning objectives (SLOs)